larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

 ## Introduction

 This work aims to provide a visualization of public high school graduation rates by state for the class of 2015.
 The visualization chosen is a choropleth, or color map.
-This color map is interactive.
-Users can click on any U.S. state and a text box will display relevant data about that state.

 The 4-year adjusted cohort graduation rate (ACGR) is the version of high school graduation rate that is studied and presented in this work.
 The ACGR accounts for student mobility, including school transfers, emigration, and even death during the 4-year academic period.
 ACGR is considered to be an accurate, if not the most accurate, estimate of 4-year graduation rates.
 The choropleth produced here displays the graduation rate for all students in each U.S. State.